Air Fryer Recipe

 Method

-- Wash and slice aubergines lengthwise into thin strips, about 0.5cm thick.
-Brush with olive oil and season with salt and pepper.
+- Wash the aubergines and slice them lengthways into thin strips, about 0.5cm thick.
+Brush with olive oil, then season with salt and pepper.

-- Preheat air fryer to 180°C. Cook aubergine slices for 8-10 minutes until tender and golden brown, turning halfway.
+- Preheat the air fryer to 180°C. Cook the aubergine slices for 8-10 minutes, turning halfway, until tender and golden brown.

-- Mix ricotta, Parmesan, egg, garlic, salt, and pepper in a bowl until smooth.
+- In a bowl, mix the ricotta, Parmesan, egg, garlic, salt and pepper until smooth.

-- Place a tablespoon of ricotta mixture on each aubergine slice, roll up, and secure with a toothpick if needed.
+- Spoon a tablespoon of the ricotta mixture onto each aubergine slice, roll up, and secure with a toothpick if needed.

-- Preheat air fryer to 180°C again.
-Cook roll-ups for 8-10 minutes until filling is hot and tops are lightly browned.
+- Preheat the air fryer to 180°C again.
+Cook the roll-ups for 8-10 minutes, until the filling is hot and the tops are lightly browned.

-- Warm tomato sauce and spread on plates.
-Place roll-ups on sauce and garnish with basil leaves.
+- Warm the tomato sauce and spread it on plates.
+Set the roll-ups on the sauce and garnish with basil leaves.

 Why this works in an air fryer